What Is Café au Lait? Definition, History, and How It Differs From a Latte

 • Café Du Monde, the official website of the New Orleans institution. (cafedumonde.com)

 With over two decades in the coffee industry, Kelsey is a seasoned professional barista with roots in Seattle and Santa Barbara.
-Accredited by The Coffee Association of America and a member of The Baristas Guild, he combines practical expertise with a profound understanding of coffee's history and cultural significance.
-Kelsey tries his best to balance family time with blogging time and fails miserably.
+Accredited by The Coffee Association of America and a member of The Baristas Guild, he combines hands-on brewing experience with a deep interest in coffee history, culture, and science.
+Through The Golden Lamb Coffee, Kelsey helps curious coffee drinkers make better drinks at home with practical guides, recipes, and research-backed explainers.

 Leave a Comment